mspcontent/Ska-Studios-Xplatform/README.md

 ----------
 ### Objective

-This lab goes through the process of packaging up the (insert the application and link to walk through) as an app store installable package for (PICK A PLATFORM).
+This lab goes through the process of packaging up the [Ska Studios](http://ska-studios.com/) web applciation as an app store installable package.
 With these tools you can write an application that works for iOS, Andriod and Windows Phone/8.

 By the end of this lab you will be able to: